Nourish - Can I Get Enough Calcium On A Plant-Based Or Dairy-Free Diet?| Part 1

 Since the dairy products found on our supermarket shelves nowadays are pasteurised, homogenised and no longer raw, it actually reduces the calcium and overall vitamin content of the product.
 This makes it much harder for the body to digest and utilise.
 Not to mention the fact that our bodies can only absorb roughly 30% of the calcium content from pasteurised dairy.

-Alternative options for those still wishing to consume dairy include goat’s milk or fermented dairy products like milk kefir.
+If you’re intolerant to dairy from cows but want still wish to consume dairy, try goat’s milk or fermented dairy products like milk kefir.

 Fermentation takes a pasteurised food (milk in this case) and turns it back into a living food teeming with good bacteria.
 It doesn’t exactly “reverse” the pasteurisation, but at least it does inject some life back into it.